 Obeo’s previous blog post looked at plastics and outlined the effect of plastic pollution both on our health and on the environment.
-This week we take a look at how to manage the plastic waste that comes into our homes.
+This week we take a look at how to manage the plastic waste that comes into our homes and how to reduce plastic pollution.

 If we are serious about tackling global warming then we need to keep fossil fuels in the ground.
 Reducing our consumption of plastics is paramount.
 A world without plastics is hard to imagine, we will never be 100% plastic free, but we can make a significant reduction by curbing our use of plastics.
 If you are looking to reduce your household plastic consumption, we can help.

-Reusing and recycling the plastics that we do use is also very important.
+Reusing and recycling plastic is also very important.
 We need to make sure that any plastic we do consume becomes part of a circular economy.
 Our objective should be to keep plastic from landfill, incineration and especially our oceans.

 The Current State of Plastic Pollution